 Truth be told, just as a cheap Chinatown knockoff has the same style and can hold your belongings just as well as the real thing, I’d rate this performance five stars if it was downtown for fifteen, twenty or even thirty dollars.
 But if you’re looking to get the most bang-for-your-buck from a Broadway production, I suggest you spend your hard-earned money elsewhere.
 And if you want tickets to a show that’s every bit as engaging on a set that’s equally barren for a steal of a price, check out my recent

-Andrew Andrews attended BETRAYAL at Bernard B Jacobs Theatre in New York on Thursday, August 15, 2019 @ 8:00pm to write this review.
+Andrew Andrews attended BETRAYAL at Bernard B Jacobs Theatre in Manhattan on Thursday, August 15, 2019 @ 8:00pm to write this review.